 The main forum for the National Associations is the Annual General Meeting (AGM) where major policy initiatives and topics of current controversy or concern are debated and decided.
 Any amendments to the Rules of the ITF, the Rules of Tennis or the regulations of the major ITF competitions have to be passed by the AGM.

 The AGM takes place in a different country each year and all National Associations may send delegates, although only full member nations are entitled to vote.
-The 2014 AGM took place in Dubai, United Arab Emirates on 16-18 September while the 2015 AGM is being held in Santiago, Chile on 23-25 September.
+The 2015 AGM took place in Santiago, Chile on 23-25 September, while the 2016 AGM is being held in Zagreb, Croatia in the week commencing 20 June.

 Board of Directors